davidpagnon/Sports2D/README.md

 # Sports2D

-`Sports2D` lets you compute 2D joint and segment angles from a single video.
+**`Sports2D` lets you compute 2D joint and segment angles from a single video.**

  </br>
  </br>

 <img src='Content/demo_gif.gif' title='Demonstration of Sports2D with OpenPose.'  width="760">

 `Warning:` Angle estimation is only as good as the pose estimation algorithm, i.e., it is not perfect.\
-`Warning:` Results are acceptable only if captured persons move in 2D, from right to left or from left to right.\
+`Warning:` Results are acceptable only if the persons move in the 2D plane, from right to left or from left to right.\
 If you need research-grade markerless joint kinematics, consider using several cameras, and constraining angles to a biomechanically accurate model.
 See [Pose2Sim](https://github.com/perfanalytics/pose2sim) for example.

 `Announcement:` Apps with GUI will be released for Windows, Linux, MacOS, as well as Android and iOS.
 Mobile versions will only support simple exploratory analysis.
-This involves single-person angle computation, in less accurate and tunable way.
+This involves single-person angle computation, in a potentially less accurate and tunable way.

 ## Contents